xrootd/xrootd-pgintegrity/README.md

 Usage:
 ------

-e.g. with an Xcache, specifying 'tags' as the space name for the files containing the CRC32C values:
+e.g. with an Xcache, using 'tags' as the space name for the files containing the CRC32C values:

 ```